nest/nest-simulator/doc/topology/Topology_UserManual.rst

 Synapse models and properties
 -----------------------------

-By default, ``ConnectLayers`` creates connections using the default synapse model in NEST, ``static_synapse``.
+By default, :py:func:`.ConnectLayers` creates connections using the default synapse model in NEST, ``static_synapse``.
 You can specify a different model by adding a ``'synapse_model'`` entry to the connection dictionary, as in this example: